 But for the vast majority of salespeople, more sales leads are crucial.

-We’re always looking for new ways to generate sales leads, because we always need more of them.
+We’re always looking for new ways to generate high quality leads, because we always need more of them.
 Most of us have been taught that we need to make hundreds of cold calls every day to generate sales leads.

 I’m here to tell you that’s just not true.

 The best way to generate sales leads is to have tons of oars in the water, using multiple effective lead generation strategies at the same time.